 Exquisite in execution and extensive in research, this profoundly important book is almost too harrowing to read.
-NAGASAKI must have been an immense labour to write; brought forth by Susan Southard with the realisation most Americans were ‘ignorant of the history of the Pacific war’.
+Nagasaki: Life After Nuclear War (amazon associate link) must have been an immense labour to write; brought forth by Susan Southard with the realisation most Americans were ‘ignorant of the history of the Pacific war’.
 Yet, read it we must.
 We owe it to the ‘hibakusha’ (survivors of the nuclear bomb) to understand the true impact.

 Incredibly, we mark the 70th anniversary since the attacks on Hiroshima and Nagasaki still debating nuclear weaponry.

 The ‘mushroom clouds’ photo on the cover of Nagasaki, and others similar, ‘became the iconic images of the atomic bombings, with no representation of the hundreds of thousands who died and suffered beneath them’(p.149).
 Thus, in compelling detail, the author relates the stories of five teenage survivors of the plutonium bomb, which was dropped on Nagasaki in 1946.
 The anguish they experienced from this bomb – which killed 74,000, some 70% of the population in central Urakami valley, and 40% in the surrounding townships (p.157) – has been life-long.